Go Back Up

 • Occasional tickets for entertainment events

-• Personal use of a cell phone provided by an employer primarily for business purposes
+• Personal use of a company cell phone primarily for business purposes

-In most cases, excluded de minimis benefits aren't subject to federal income tax withholding, Social Security, Medicare, FUTA, or Railroad Retirement Tax Act (RRTA) taxes.
-They also don’t need to be reported on your employees’ W-2s.
+In most cases, excluded de minimis benefits aren't subject to federal income, Social Security, Medicare, FUTA, or Railroad Retirement Tax Act (RRTA) taxes.
+You also don’t need to report them on your employees’ W-2s.

 Period reporting options include: